kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 * Lazy vs non-lazy matching (e.g. `*` vs `*?`).
 * Interval range expressions without starting numbers (`a{,2}`, `a{,}`).

+If a regex contains undefined syntax, then the behavior is implementation specific, and implementations are not required to reject such regexes.

 ### Examples

 For the pattern `^(https?://)?www\.example\.(com|org)$`, the following strings would contain a match